avrealmei/CCM101-adinglasan/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-provider-comparison.md

 ### 💡 Additional Understanding

 The three providers follow similar fundamental cloud computing concepts.

-For example, AWS EC2, Azure Virtual Machines, and GCP Compute Engine all provide virtual computing resources even though they are different products.
+For instance, AWS EC2, Azure Virtual Machines, and GCP Compute Engine all provide virtual computing resources even though they are different products.
 This similarity makes it possible for cloud engineers to compare equivalent services and plan infrastructure migrations between cloud providers.

 ---